A Complete Guide to Conducting a Roommate Background Check

 Step 4: Review the detailed background check report you receive, watching for any red flags.

 Step 5: Have an open conversation with your potential roommate to discuss the findings.
-Maintain privacy.
+Respect their privacy and maintain confidentiality.

 Step 6: Keep the background check results confidential by storing them securely and destroying them when no longer needed.